Free-fall in a uniform gravitational field in non-commutative quantum mechanics: Quantum clock and time of flight measurement

-By resorting to the basic notion that ``a clock is a dynamical system which pass through a succession of states at constant time intervals'' \cite{peres}, that is, that ``... the measurement of time actually is the observation of some dynamical variable, the law of motion of which is known ...'' \cite{peres}, Peres has modeled a simple quantum clock by means of a quantum rotor (also known as the Larmor clock).
-When coupled to another system, this can measure the duration of physical processes as well as keep a permanent record of it, such as the time of flight of a particle, or even to control the duration of a physical process \cite{peres} (see also \cite{livro-peres}).
+By resorting to the basic notion that ``a clock is a dynamical system which passes through a succession of states at constant time intervals'' \cite{Peres:1980}, that is, that ``... the measurement of time actually is the observation of some dynamical variable, the law of motion of which is known ...'' \cite{Peres:1980}, Peres has modeled a simple quantum clock by means of a quantum rotor (also known as the Larmor clock).
+When coupled to another system, this can measure the duration of physical processes as well as keep a permanent record of it, such as the time of flight of a particle, or even to control the duration of a physical process \cite{Peres:1980} (see also \cite{Peres:1993}).

-In order to address the essential features involved in modeling a quantum clock, in the following we briefly review Peres construction of a quantum clock and its particular use in a time of flight experiment involving the motion of a free quantum particle, as considered in \cite{peres}.
-The features involved in this case will guide us in applying the Peres quantum clock to the determination of the time of flight of a quantum particle in a uniform gravitational field in the context of NCQM.
+In order to address the essential features involved in modeling a quantum clock, and mainly to prepare the discussion in Sec. \ref{sec_tempo}, in the following we briefly review Peres construction of a quantum clock and its particular use in a time of flight experiment involving the motion of a free quantum particle, as considered in \cite{Peres:1980}.

 Peres basic ideia in modeling a quantum clock is to consider a quantum rotor, since this can be regarded as describing the motion of a pointer on a clock dial.
-Thus, he considered a clock with an odd number of ``pointer states'', $N=2j+1\,$, represented by
+Thus, he considered a clock with an odd number of ``pointer states'', $\,N=2j+1\,$, represented by

-where $q$ is the clock's degree of freedom and $0\leq q < 2\pi\,$.
+where $\,q\,$ is the clock's degree of freedom and $\,0\leq q < 2\pi\,$.